Framer Team Handbook

 Anything from brand assets, design elements, to interactive components can be shared with your team.
 They are always secure, easily accessible, and can be synced from production.

-- Once a Team account is activated, everyone with a seat in your organization will have access to the Team packages section of the Insert Menu in any team project.
+- Once a Team account is activated, everyone with a seat in your organization will have access to the Team Library section of the Insert Menu in any team project.

 - Teams can create and share Team Templates to support designed projects across the whole organization.